jordanblakey/blender-scripting/README.md

 # Options for 'compress':
 # -i, --input-file: (Required) Path to the image or video file to compress.
-# --analyze: (For images only) Get image attributes and metadata.
+# --analyze: (For images only) Get image attrs and metadata.
 Skips compression.
-# --crf: (For videos only) Constant Rate Factor.
-Determines video quality and bitrate (e.g., 18-28).
-Lower is better quality.
+# --crf: Constant Rate Factor.
+Sets bitrate (e.g., 18-28).
+Lower is better.

 # module structure
 butils/